skg-if/interoperability-framework/docs/research-product.md

 *List* (optional):  Objects representing multiple manifestations of the same [Research product] (e.g., a preprint, a postprint, etc.).

 Each manifestation object has the following structure:

-- `type` *String* (mandatory): The type of the manifestation (e.g., preprint).
+- `type` *String* (recommended): The type of the manifestation (e.g., preprint).

   The type has the following properties:
+    - `class` *String* (recommended): The URL of the class identifying the entity (e.g., in an ontology) describing that type.
-    - `labels` *Object* (mandatory): the labels describing the type (multiple for multilinguism).
+    - `labels` *Object* (recommended): the labels describing the type (multiple for multilinguism).
       The object is a dictionary, the keys represent language codes following [ISO 639-1]; the special key `none` is reserved whenever the information about the language is not available or cannot be shared.
-    - `defined_in` *String* (mandatory): the URL of the schema of the manifestation type, e.g., a link to the vocabulary of allowed product types.
+    - `defined_in` *String* (recommended): the URL of the schema of the manifestation type, e.g., a link to the vocabulary of allowed product types.
-    - `class` *String* (recommended): The URL of the class identifying the entity (e.g., in an ontology) describing that type.
-- `dates` *Object* (mandatory): Relevant dates for the manifestation.
+- `dates` *Object* (recommended): Relevant dates for the manifestation.

   The object is a dictionary, the keys represent the type of date and the value is expressed as either a string or a list of string, where each string is compliant with the [ISO 8601] datetime string.
 The possible dates that are specifiable are:
     - `acceptance`: The date of acceptance of an entity.
 Examples of entities to which a date accepted may be relevant are a thesis (accepted by a university examination board) or an article (accepted by a journal editor).